South Korea household borrowing at record high as mortgage demand jumps

-SEOUL : South Korea's household borrowing surged to a record high in June and by the biggest amount in 21 months, central bank data showed on Wednesday, as demand grew for mortgage loans.
+SEOUL: South Korea's household borrowing surged to a record high in June and by the biggest amount in 21 months, central bank data showed on Wednesday (Jul 12), as demand grew for mortgage loans.

-Total household borrowing from banks grew by 5.9 trillion won ($4.56 billion) to a record 1,062.3 trillion won at the end of the month, according to the Bank of Korea.
+Total household borrowing from banks grew by 5.9 trillion won (US$4.56 billion) to a record 1,062.3 trillion won at the end of the month, according to the Bank of Korea.

 It was the third monthly rise after increases of 4.2 trillion won and 2.3 trillion won in May and April, respectively, and the biggest since September 2021.